jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 **Pitfalls:**<br/>
 You need to be clear about the library requirements needed to run the notebook.
 Also, since the data files are likely separate from the notebook, it is possible for copies of the notebook to get shared without the data.
+Students may also be shy or fearful of showing their work publicly, so explaining the benefits may be needed to curtail their worries.

 ## Twiddle, tweak, and frob